I Want Candy: Aaron Carter version

 Aaron Carter released a cover of "I Want Candy" as his seventh overall single, and the second single from his second album, Aaron's Party (Come Get It) (2000).

-This version of "I Want Candy" begins with a phone conversation with a friend about a girl named Candy and features the participation of his brother Nick Carter from the Backstreet Boys.
+This version of "I Want Candy" begins with a phone conversation with a friend about a girl named Candy.
 Carter promoted it by performing it on the show Lizzie McGuire.
 A music video was produced to promote the single, directed by Andrew MacNaughtan.
 Carter released a remix of the song in 2018, self-produced on his LøVë album.

 The music video for this version features Carter going on a date with Candy while three boys constantly harass him.